 Claiming a Deduction for Charitable Contributions

-If you meet the requirements outlined above, there’s one more hurdle you need to clear to take advantage of the tax benefits of donating to charity: You must itemize deductions on Schedule A.
+If you meet the requirements outlined above, there’s typically one more hurdle you need to clear to take advantage of the tax benefits of donating to charity.
+In prior years, you had to itemize deductions on Schedule A.

 When you file your tax return, you have the option to itemize deductions or claim the standard deduction.
 The standard deduction is a fixed dollar amount, while itemizing involves adding up your actual expenses for things such as out-of-pocket medical and dental expenses, home mortgage interest, state and local taxes, and contributions to qualified charities.

 If your total itemized deductions are greater than the available standard deduction for your filing status, you can itemize to get the larger tax benefit.
-If you’re filing your taxes through tax preparation software like TurboTax, they will help you understand if you can itemize your charitable donations or should claim the standard deduction.
+If you’re filing your taxes through tax preparation software like H&R Block, they can help you understand whether you can itemize your charitable donations or should claim the standard deduction.

 How Tax Reform Impacts Charitable Contribution Deductions

-As a result, fewer taxpayers will have enough itemized deductions to exceed the standard deduction.
+As a result, fewer taxpayers have enough itemized deductions to exceed the standard deduction.

 To understand how this might impact you, consider an example.
-Adam and Priya are a married couple who filed a joint return for 2017.
+Taylor and Priya are a married couple who file a joint return.
 On Schedule A, they listed the following itemized deductions: